Posting on Social Media Is Easy, But Good Marketing Isn’t

-But here’s the thing: posting isn’t the same as marketing.
+But Posting isn’t the same as marketing.

 Why “just posting” isn’t enough